A Riot of Goldfish: Background

 The protagonist in A Riot of Goldfish, Mataichi, attempts in vain to create the perfect goldfish.
 This obsession with artistry is also seen in Okamoto's The Food Demon, in which the protagonist Besshiro strives to create the perfect culinary dish.
 Goldfish breeding is still an art practiced in Japan.
 Specialty goldfish mentioned in the text include the ranchū, ryūkin, and shūkin.
 Okamoto utilizes the natural landscape of eastern Tokyo and the Kansai region to create stunning imagery.

 Summary

 The short story, set in early 20th-century Japan, follows the life of Mataichi, the adoptive son of a goldfish shop owner.
 The story begins in media res, with Mataichi reflecting upon his life and his obsession with Masako.

-As children, Maitaichi often teased and tormented Masako, driving her to the point of tears.
+As children, Mataichi often teased and tormented Masako, driving her to the point of tears.
 Eventually, Masako fights back and throws a fistful of petals into Mataichi's face.
 After the fight, Mataichi changes his attitude towards Masako and falls in love with her.